 The last 12 months have seen an unprecedented rise in the incidence of cyber-crime.
 A survey conducted by Ipsos Mori in April 2017 showed that 46% of all UK businesses had experienced at least one cyber security breach or attack in the previous 12 months, with an average cost to a large firm of nearly £20,000 per breach.
-The global ransomware attack in May of this year, which hit 47 NHS Trusts, has served as an acute reminder of the potential scale of cyber-attacks.
+The global ransomware attack in May 2017, which hit 47 NHS Trusts, has served as an acute reminder of the potential scale of cyber-attacks.

 The law, however, is currently in an embryonic stage, with no reported civil case yet dealing with the complex legal and regulatory consequences flowing from a cyber security breach.
 Given the scale of the issue already identified, we expect this to change in the near future.